mckennapsean/dissertation/content/01-intro.md

 <!-- design activities -->
-Many visualization designers reflect on the role and steps of the design process for creating and building novel and useful visualizations [@Sedlmair2012b;
-@Lloyd2011; @Wassink2009; @Chee2011].
-In the field of visualization,
-problem-driven research often involves design studies, where visualization experts create visualization systems to support solving a real world problem.
-It is helpful both for novice visualization designers and even expert ones to provide guidance on how to achieve success in these projects and avoid common pitfalls which can lead to failure.
-There are also many different design process models out there, many from the design or HCI communities, and even several within the visualization community.
-Focusing on the design process can enable visualization designers to apply what they have learned to other problems, saving time and making more effective visualizations.
+Many visualization designers reflect on the role of _design activities_ as steps of the design process for creating and building novel and useful visualizations [@Sedlmair2012b; @Lloyd2011; @Wassink2009; @Chee2011].
+In the field of visualization, problem-driven research often involves design studies, where visualization experts create visualization systems to support solving a real world problem.
+It is helpful both for novice visualization designers and even expert ones to provide guidance on how to achieve success in these projects and avoid common pitfalls [@Sedlmair2012b] which can lead to wasted time, less effective solutions, or even failure.
+There are also many different design process models out there, many from the design or human-computer interaction (HCI) communities, and several within the visualization community.
+The broad range of and different steps showcased within each model make it challenging for a novice visualization designer to learn how to design visualization systems on their own.

 \sm{clarify role of design decisions: DAF helps justify, follow train of thought, form of validation}